nathanielgreen/chromebooks_and_linux/README.md

 ### 1.2.1 Package Managers and Homebrew
 <div id='id-packagemanagers' />

-When using Mac OS X, you probably used a package manager called [Homebrew](http://brew.sh/) to install things such as Node, and maybe even [Homebrew Cask](https://caskroom.github.io/) to install programs like Google Chrome and Atom.
+When using macOS, you probably used a package manager called [Homebrew](http://brew.sh/) to install things such as Node, and maybe even [Homebrew Cask](https://caskroom.github.io/) to install programs like Google Chrome and Atom.